Destinations, Missouri, Travel, USA

 St. Louis Coffee Shops

-Ready for a really good cup of coffee?Β Blueprint CoffeeΒ in the Delmar Loop serves up the kind of coffee that would be dangerous to have nearby as you’d be tempted to visit all the time.
-They really know their beans but aren’t snobby about answering questions either.
-Kaldi’s Coffee is a small chain of specialty coffee shops with a few locations in St. Louis, Kansas City, Columbia, and Atlanta, GA.
+Kaldi’s Coffee is a small chain of specialty coffee shops with a few locations in St. Louis, Kansas City, Columbia, and Atlanta, Georgia.
 They do a great pour-over, and many of their smaller beverages (such as a cortado or Gibraltar) are accompanied by chocolate-covered espresso beans.
-As if we’d need another incentive.
+As if I’d need another incentive

 St. Louis Breweries